Microdermabrasion Facial Tailored for Your Skin

 - help clear blackheads.

 However, a microderm is a non-invasive procedure.
-It will not remedy acne scars, sagging skin or established wrinkles and cannot correct facial creases or folds.
+Therefore, it will not remedy acne scars, sagging skin, established wrinkles, and correct facial creases or folds.
 However, these can be addressed with resurfacing, skin tightening, dermal fillers, anti-wrinkle injections and other treatments we offer.

 Microdermabrasion for Acne

 A microdermabrasion facial can help settle acne for clean skin and a bright complexion.
 The microderm results in a deep cleansing to resolve pimples, whiteheads and blackheads.
-The layer of skin removed consists of dead skin cells that have been adding to pore obstruction and acne.
-The surface skin is not damaged in the process.
+The layer of skin removed consists of dead skin cells adding to pore obstruction and acne.
+Thus, the surface skin is not damaged in the process.

 How Does Microdermabrasion for Acne Work?

 Microdermabrasion for acne works purely on the physical clearing of pore obstruction.
 Moreover, combining micros with other modalities amplifies the benefits.
 Therefore we often combine micros with extractions, chemical peels and skincare.
-We offer a range of acne treatments, including Kleresca acne treatment, to treat moderate to severe and cystic acne.
+In addition, we offer a range of acne treatments, including Kleresca acne treatment, to treat moderate to severe and cystic acne.

 Microdermabrasion for Acne Treatment